Description

 | Use status | Single use only |

-Storage, Handling, and Clinic Logistics
+Storage, Handling, and US Logistics

 Contraindications, Warnings, and Monitoring

-Adverse Effects and Safety
+Adverse Effects and Blood-Handling Safety

-This product is a blood collection device, so it does not have drug interactions in the same way as a systemic medicine.
-However, the tube contains sodium citrate anticoagulant, and the patient’s medication profile may still matter for the procedure.
-Anticoagulants, antiplatelet agents, some anti-inflammatory medicines, and supplements that affect bleeding should be reviewed by the treating clinician.
+This device does not have drug interactions in the same way as a systemic medicine.
+However, the tube contains sodium citrate anticoagulant, and the patient’s medication history can still matter for the procedure.
+Anticoagulants, antiplatelet medicines, some anti-inflammatory drugs, and supplements that affect bleeding should be reviewed by the treating clinician.
+No medication should be stopped or adjusted based on supply information.

 - PRF tubes support fibrin-focused workflows and may use different clotting behavior.